Best DIY ways to Remove Glued Wood Flooring (Hardwood or Engineered) and 5 Ways to Remove Flooring Adhesive on Concrete.

 Hi guys, I’m moving right along on big changes in my house that started with my tutorial for how to cut and hang drywall.

-I closed off an opening between my foyer and our playroom/den area to make both rooms more functional.
+I closed off an arched doorway between my Foyer and our new Family Room area to make both rooms more functional.

-Now, I’m sharing how to remove glued wood flooring on concrete as the next step in remodeling these two rooms.
+Now, I’m sharing this easy to follow guide for removing glued wood flooring from concrete and subfloor as the next step in remodeling these two rooms.

 Luckily it didn’t flood in our house, but a lot of homes in our area had to clean up flood damage.